-To the extent permitted by law, the Group has agreed to indemnify its auditors, PwC, and its former auditors, EY, against claims by third parties arising from the audit (for an unspecified amount).
-No payment has been made to indemnify PwC or EY during, or since the end of, the Financial Year.
+To the extent permitted by law, the Group has agreed to indemnify its auditors, PwC, and its former auditors against claims by third parties arising from the audit (for an unspecified amount).
+No payment has been made to indemnify the Group's auditors or former auditors during, or since the end of, the Financial Year.